 Media queries can be used to target certain resolutions or even specific email clients and can replace or work alongside fluid hybrid design.
 With the latest update to Outlook.com, all modern webmail clients now support media queries (with some caveats).
 We have seen a resurgence in queries and interest in how to use them, which we’ll … Continue reading “Media Queries Demystified: CSS Min-Width and Max-Width”

 This post was updated on March 27, 2019.
 It was originally published in November 2018.
 When it comes down to it, email QA and testing can be a daunting, time-consuming task.
-The email landscape is constantly changing, and the combination of different email clients and devices means your email could render thousands of different ways. … Continue reading “Take Your Email QA to a Whole New Level with Campaign Precheck”
+So much goes into this process that it warrants a dedicated email checklist.
+The email landscape is constantly changing, and the combination of different … Continue reading “Take Your Email QA to a Whole New Level with Campaign Precheck”

 Do you want to add detail to an image, share some information, or have another crazy idea that involves using an interactive hotspot in email?
 This guide should help you get the basics into your HTML and CSS, so only your imagination will hold you back!
 Email Client Support To enable hotspots in your email … Continue reading “How to Create Interactive Hotspots in Email”